Nissan X-Trail: Facelift

 A facelifted second generation was released in Japan in July 2010.
 The Nissan X-Trail Platinum, with special features not seen on any other X-Trail, was released in a limited run of 200 vehicles for the United Kingdom in January 2012.
 The facelift version was made available in Malaysia in April 2013.

 The second generation was replaced in October 2013, when the third generation X-Trail was unveiled in Japan.
-Only petrol engine variants were initially offered for Japan, with the diesel-engine second generation continuing to be available for the domestic market.
+Only petrol engine variants were initially offered for Japan, with the diesel-engine second generation continuing to be available for the domestic market until early 2015.